 If you have a shared parenting arrangement in place, you will need the other parent’s consent to relocate with the children to a different town, state or country if your relocation will limit the other parent’s time with the children.
 If they don’t agree, you will need to plead your case to the court.

-Call Caldwell Family Lawyers on the Gold Coast today
+Call Collective Family Lawyers on the Gold Coast today